-USS-22: Prior to exceeding landfill capacity, the City shall Prior to Prior to DPU and evaluate additional landfill locations and shall not approve exceeding DARM additional development that could contribute solid waste to a landfill capacity landfill that is at capacity until additional capacity is provided.
-Varification comments.
+1.00 00.
+Director to control leaden leaden de Original Director de Origi 40.50 7 100 USS-22: Prior to exceeding landiiii capacity, the City shall Prior to 01 101 10 שוים חשר evaluate additional landfill locations and shall not approve e exceeding DARM additional development that could contribute solid waste to a landfill capacity landfill that is at capacity until additional capacity is provided.